Tesco whistleblower's warnings were initially ignored - report

-LONDON Initial warnings from the insider who blew the whistle on a 250 million pounds accounting scandal at Britain's biggest retailer Tesco (TSCO.L) were ignored, the Sunday Times reported, citing a senior source at the supermarket.
+LONDON, Sept 28 Initial warnings from the insider who blew the whistle on a 250 million pounds ($406 million) accounting scandal at Britain's biggest retailer Tesco were ignored, the Sunday Times reported, citing a senior source at the supermarket.

 The newspaper reported that the concerns were first raised before former Chief Executive Philip Clarke left the supermarkets group in July following a profit warning.